• Home

 • Develop and have approved by the Office of Student Involvement a constitution for the organization.
 The organization’s purpose must reflect the mission of Rutgers University and must not duplicate the purpose of any currently recognized student organization.

-• Schedule an interest meeting with Zac Lomas (zl432@camden.rutgers.edu), the Coordinator of Student Involvement, to review university and campus policies and begin to develop the organization's constitution.
+• Schedule an interest meeting with Patrick Wallace (pwallace@camden.rutgers.edu), Associate Director for the Center for Student Involvement, to review university and campus policies and begin to develop the organization's constitution.

 • Register a complete list of the executive board members online including the group’s advisor.